Siddhartha082/Fine-Tuning---LLM--module-/README.md

 # Finetuning-LLM

+Understanding how finetuning on LLM models can be performed uing QLORA,LORA, Quantization using LLama2, Gradient and Google Gemma model.
+This crash course includes both theoretical intuition and practical intuition on making you understand how we can perform finetuning.

 ## Finetuning using Mistral with QLora and PEFt

 This section provides a guide on how to perform finetuning using Mistral with QLora and PEFt.
 The process involves the following steps: